TLW's Boxing Historyscope™

 On Dec.
 18, 1916 5'2" William James "Jimmy" Wilde (1902=1060) of Wales, England.
 AKA "the Mighty Atom", "the Tylorstown Terror", and "Ghost with the Hammer in His Hand" defeats Young Zulu Kid of the U.S. in round 11 to become the first world flyweight boxing champ; on Dec.
 6, 1919 he loses the title to Little Jackie Sharkey in a 10-round newspaper decision before 8K in Milwaukee, Wisc.

-In 1918 Jack Dempsey knocks out Carl Morris in 14 sec.
+On Dec.
+16, 1918 Jack Dempsey defeats heavyweight boxer Carl Morris in New Orleans, La., KOing him in 14 sec.

 On July 4, 1919 24-y.-o.
 187-lb.
 Colo.-born "Manassa Mauler" William Harrison "Jack" Dempsey (1895-1983) KOs 245-lb.
 37-y.-o.
 6'6" old man Jess Willard (b.
 1881) in round 3 in Toledo, Ohio to become world heavyweight boxing champ #8 (until 1926); whites manage to keep the title clear up till 1937.

 In 1920 the N.Y.
 Walker Law is passed by the New York State Legislature to regulate prof. boxing, relegalizing it after the repeal of the Frawley Act in 1917, creating the New York State Athletic Commission, with rules incl.
 15 rounds max., no head butting, and a physician required to be in attendance.